Aditya9056/smush-repo/readme.txt

 ★★★★★ <br>
 “I optimize my photos in Photoshop, but Smush makes it so easy – it does it automatically.
 I can just sit back and enjoy the speed.” - <a href="https://profiles.wordpress.org/helen432">helen432</a>

+<strong>What about Multisite?</strong> WP Smush can be used to optimize all the images across your entire network!
+Use global settings or configure each site individually.

 WP Smush is super easy to use – no confusing compression software settings!
 Smush images in your library one at a time or bulk smush up to 50 images at a time.
-Plus, configure automatic smush to scale and compress some or all of your images as they are being uploaded.
+Plus, configure auto-smush to asyncronously scale and compress some or all of your images as they are being uploaded – it's incredibly fast.

 The faster your site loads, the more Google, Bing, Yahoo and other search engines will like it.
 Your site will load faster and rank higher.